6 - Workflows

 Web developers team

-- The most recent version of the web application needs to be deployed and
+- Deploy the latest version of the web application and restart

 node.js